prideduo67/prideduo67/README.md

-[rentry](https://rentry.co/idiazuls) .
-Idia Shroud's #1 fan no one love him more than I do :/// #1 idia shroud fan since 2020 .
-Marvel Rivals diamond
+[rentry](https://rentry.co/idiazuls) (rentry better viewed on desktop/PC) .
+Idia Shroud's #1 fan no one love him more than I do :/// idia shroud my oshi 2020 .
+Marvel Rivals grandmaster